bioconnector/workshops2015/lessons/shell/01-intro-unix-shell.md

 ls ~
 ```

 This prints the contents of your home directory, without you having to type the full path.
+The shortcut `..` always refers to the directory above your current directory.

 ```
-The shortcut `..` always refers to the directory above your current directory.

 ls ..

-prints the contents of the directory one up from where you are.

 ```

 prints the contents of the `/home/username/`.
 You can chain these together, so: